influxdata/docs-v2/content/influxdb/v1.8/administration/backup_and_restore.md

     <path-to-backup>
 ```

-To invoke the new InfluxDB Enterprise-compatible format, run the `influxd backup` command with the `-portable` flag, like this:
+To invoke the new InfluxDB Enterprise-compatible format, run the `influxd backup`
+command with the `-portable` flag.
+For example:

 ```
 influxd backup -portable [ arguments ] <path-to-backup>